About the Ethiopian White-eye

 How can I identify the Ethiopian White-eye?

 The Ethiopian white-eye, formerly known as Heuglin's white-eye or montane white-eye, is a small passerine bird in the white-eye family Zosteropidae.
-It is found in southeast Sudan, Eritrea and north, central and east Ethiopia.
-Its natural habitats range from subtropical or tropical moist montane for...
+It is native to the Ethiopian Highlands.
+Its natural habitats range from subtropical or tropical moist montane forests, to subtropical or tropical high...

 Where can I report a Ethiopian White-eye sighting?